Jax-Danger/Godot-Samsung-XR/README.md

 * In your terminal, type this command:
 `adb start-server` which makes your computer say "Hey I can be connected to"
 * Now type this(note: replace "IP":"PORT" with your actual IP and Port)
-command: `adb pair IP:PORT` then enter the pair code seen in your headset.
+command: `adb pair IP:PORT` using the same IP:PORT seen in your headset with the pairing code.
+Enter the pair code seen in your headset into the console when it asks for a code.
-* Once that is completed, the window for pairing in your headset should disappear, and you will notice a different IP:PORT.
-Type this command: `adb connect IP:PORT` using the different IP:PORT, and this actually connects the device to your computer.
-A little confusing that the device has two IP:PORTs, but it's fine.
+* Once completed, the window for pairing in your headset should disappear, and you will notice an IP:PORT that is outside of the pairing menu.
+* Type this command: `adb connect IP:PORT` using the IP:PORT seen in the headset, and this actually connects the device to your computer.
-* If everything is done correctly, you should see the name of your computer in your headset developer options, and when you run `adb devices` in your terminal, you should see a device.
+If everything is done correctly, you should see the name of your computer in your headset developer options, and when you run `adb devices` in your terminal, you should see a device.
 That device is your headset.

 ## Debugging:
 * If for some reason, your device is not connecting, below are some steps that could possibly resolve the issue.
 * First, try turning off the wireless debugging for 10 seconds, and back on.
 Run `adb devices` and if your device is there, you're fine.
 * If re-toggling wireless debugging didn't work, try typing `adb kill-server` then `adb start-server`, and then try the re-toggling wireless debugging in your headset.

-* To really ensure the device is connected, you can also run `adb shell echo CONNECTED` which will tell you a bit more information than `adb devices`.

 # Godot Project Setup